 How To Spend 10 Days In New Hampshire

 But why should you visit New Hampshire?
-It's a fantastic place to live free, get off the beaten path, and escape the big city crowds.
+It's a fantastic place to live free, get off the beaten path, and escape the big city crowds of Boston.
 With New Hampshire's varied geography, the state's a mecca for outdoor fun -- skiing, hiking, climbing, fishing, leaf peeping.
 New Hampshire has mountain peaks, clear air, and sparkling lakes.

 The purple lilac state is roughly divided into five regions: the Seacoast, the Lakes Region, the White Mountains, Lake Sunapee Region, and the and the Monadnocks and Merrimack Valley.
 All of these regions come with quaint New England towns with ivy draped buildings, cobblestone lanes, and century old inns with the proverbial porch swing.